-Maybe human beings' oldest positive colour experience is the spectacle of sunrise and sunset.
+Maybe a human being’s oldest positive colour experience is the spectacle of sunrise and sunset.
 This daily light show leaves an enduring stamp on our perception of colour and our ability to sense and imagine its effect.
-This global phenomenon is a source of shared wonder and joy.
+This global phenomenon is a source of shared wonder and joy mediated through the universal language of colour."

 Hermann Valentin Schmitt